jasbanza/jump-space-power-grid-optimizer/GAME_RULES.md

 - **Lower priority** items may be skipped if space runs out
 - Drag and drop to reorder priorities

-### Mandatory Components
-Mark components as **mandatory** ("Must" checkbox) to indicate "must have":
-- The solver uses backtracking to ensure all mandatory components fit
-- Non-mandatory components are placed greedily after mandatory ones
-- If mandatory components can't all fit, they're highlighted in red

-### Shield Priority Components
-Mark components with **shield priority** (🛡️ checkbox) to prioritize protected cells:
-- The component will be **prioritized** for placement on protected (blue) cells
-- Does NOT restrict placement - component can still be placed on green cells if needed
-- Useful for marking critical components that should get protected power slots first
-- When multiple components have 🛡️ checked, they share protected cells based on build order

 ### Individual Instances
 Each component instance is tracked separately:
 - If you add "Fragment Cannon Mk 2 x3", three separate items appear
-- Each can have different priority
+- Each can have different priority positions
-- Each can be marked mandatory independently

 ## Solver Behavior

 ### Priority-Based Algorithm
 The solver respects your build order:

-1. **Mandatory Components First**
+1. **Try to Place ALL Components**
-   - Uses backtracking to find a valid arrangement for all mandatory components
+   - Uses backtracking to find an arrangement where all components fit
-   - Prioritizes placements that cover protected (blue) cells

-2. **Non-Mandatory Components**
-   - Placed greedily in priority order (top to bottom)
+   - Components are placed in priority order (top to bottom)

-   - Skipped if they don't fit
+2. **Fall Back to Partial Placement**
+   - If not all components fit, the solver maximizes how many can be placed
+   - Lower priority items may be skipped

 3. **Protected Cell Priority**
    - Within each placement decision, protected cells are preferred